Terms & Conditions of Business

 The Agency requires 28 days in which to source a replacement.
 If a suitable Candidate is found based on your initial requirements stated in the registration process, verbally or/and written and not offered employment, no refund will be payable.
 If the Agency is unable to find a suitable Candidate within 28 days, then the fee payable by the Client to the Agency will be that calculated based on the fees for employment of temporary staff.
 Such fees are payable in the event the Client no longer requires the Agency to find a replacement.
 Please see below the fees payable by the Client to the Agency for the service we provide.

-Fee Structure for Permanent Staff (net of annual salary)
+Agency Fee for Permanent Staff (net of annual salary)

 Trial Period Fee

-Please note: Temporary placements are up to 12 weeks maximum (84 days), where permanent fees apply thereafter.
-The fees quoted for a teacher (permanent & temporary) are for those who trained as teachers and have qualified teacher status (QTS).
-The above temporary fees are subject to a minimum fee of £175 for UK placements and £325 for roles outside the UK.
+Please note: Temporary placements are up to 12 weeks maximum, where permanent fees apply thereafter.
+The above temporary fees are subject to a minimum fee of £250 for UK placements and £500 for roles outside the UK.

 All fees are to be paid in GBP sterling.